1jour1vin

 Viticulture

-ECOCERT certified organic farming
+ECOCERT-certified organic farming

-Grape harvest
+Grape Harvest

 manual

-in small open vats of 750 to 1000 liters
+in small open tanks ranging from 750 to 1,000 liters

 Livestock farming